xullnn/ls_pull_over_push/130/answers.md

   - though we only performed the file processing, the `File::open` method actually did both open and close work for us, it's implemented in the method definition.
 Thus we can focus on the main purpose of processing file and no worry about forgetting close the file or bothering open the file every time.
   - another similar scenario is the the setup and teardown steps in minitest

-  - Another possible kind of scenarios is when we are writing a general method but we want to leave part of the intermediate operation decision to the method caller, means while calling that method, the method caller has some flexibility to add a twist on part of the method(without affecting the original implementation of the method).
-Many of Ruby's methods in Enumerable module fall into this kind.
+  - Another possible scenario is when we are writing a general method but we want to leave part of the intermediate operation decision to the method caller, means the moment when we calling that method, the method caller has some flexibility to add a twist on part of the method(without affecting the original implementation of the method).
+Many of Ruby's methods in `Enumerable` module fall into this kind.

 14. Given this method definition: